meows/racket/docs/function-intro.md

 ## Using Functions

 In Racket, everything consists of lists of symbols, and the first symbol is assumed by default to be a function, even if it's a single-item list.
-(It's possible to have lists with only data inside without Racket thinking there are any functions, but we'll talk more on that later.)

 Here are some examples of *applying* or using a function, with functions you're probably already familiar with.
 See if you can understand what they do.
+Notice that the first [atom](atom.md) inside a list is assumed to be a function.

 ``` clojure
 ;; Addition